Be aware of wrong use! ;-)

 This site provides easy way to render specially styled OpenStreetMap maps, for surveying the area.
-We call it debugger or Quality Assurance rendering, where all instances of the related objects are rendered.
+We call it detail survey print, where all objects are rendered.

 This part of Madrid is rendered for shop POI survey.

 You can mark identical points on both OSM and your scanned paper, then use in JOSM as a layer.